 It’s great fun to make music together, as every orchestral player knows.
 The opportunities for beginner and intermediate pianists and keyboardists to make music socially are almost non-existent – and it’s for this reason the Norfolk Keyboard Orchestra was founded in January 2008.
 The orchestra has gone from strength to strength since then, and these days we use a full PA system, live drums and vocals, which makes the experience very special.

 I have also been a lead tutor on the Norfolk Keyboard Orchestra’s ever-popular Keyboard Camp Easter residential courses for several years.
 This involves leading sectional rehearsals and assisting in full orchestral rehearsals – plus running workshops for smaller groups, which typically focus on technology in keyboard music (including sampling and synthesis, and the basics of electronic music techniques), and songwriting and composition in a range of styles.

 If you are interested in NKO, rehearsals take place at Brundall Memorial Hall on Thursdays from 5.30 to 7.00pm, and the orchestra is open to adults and children alike, at any stage of learning.
-Keyboard Camp is held once annually during the Easter holidays, at the How Hill Trust in Ludham, Norfolk.
-Please contact Rory Marsden if you would like more information, or download and fill in the Application Form to join NKO.
+Keyboard Camp is held once annually during the Easter holidays, at a residential centre in Norfolk.
+Please contact Callum Nicholls if you would like more information, or to join NKO.
 We look forward to welcoming you to a unique and amazing orchestral experience!